-Section 313 Overtime
+Section 312 Overtime

 - A. The County abides by all applicable sections of the Fair Labor Standards Act.
 The County will properly record all applicable overtime accrued for each covered employee.
 This overtime policy is applicable only to employees of Currituck County who are non-exempt under the Fair Labor Standards Act. - B. Employees are expected to work during all assigned periods exclusive of mealtimes.
 Employees are not to perform work during mealtimes or at any time that they are not scheduled to work, unless they receive approval from their immediate supervisor, except in cases of emergency.
 An emergency exists if a condition arises that could reasonably result in damage to property or persons or that requires immediate attention of the employee.
 Employees who work excess hours due to an emergency shall advise their immediate supervisor of the overtime worked as soon as practical following completion of the work.
-Public safety emergency responders, i.e., Law Enforcement, Fire and EMS are expected to appropriately respond to all emergency calls for their service as defined by their department's policies and practices.

-C. It is the policy of the County, in agreement with its employees, that nonexempt employees receive compensatory time off at a rate of one and onehalf hours for each hour of overtime worked.
+Public safety emergency responders, i.e. Law Enforcement, Fire and EMS are expected to appropriately respond to all emergency calls for their service as defined by their department's policies and practices. - C. It is the policy of the County, in agreement with its employees, that non-exempt employees receive compensatory time off at a rate of one and one-half hours for each hour of overtime worked.
 Department Heads should ensure compensatory time is used before accrued sick and vacation leave.
 In addition Department Heads may send employees with accrued comp time balances home when their departments are experiencing slower work periods.
 Non-exempt employees who do not work in law enforcement activities, emergency response activities, or seasonal activities, may accrue not more than 240 hours of compensatory time for overtime hours worked after April 15, 1986.

-D. The following non-exempt employees will be paid as follows:

-- Law Enforcement and Jail staff will be paid overtime at a rate of one and a half times their regular hourly rate for all hours exceeding 171 in a 28 day work period. - EMS operations staff and the Communication staff will be paid overtime at a rate of one and a half times their regular hourly rate for all hours worked exceeding forty hours in a work week. - Non-exempt employees who work in emergency response activities or seasonal activities will be paid overtime at a rate of one and a half times their regular hourly rate for all hours worked exceeding forty hours in a work week. - E. A Department Head may request to have employees working on special assignments paid for hours worked on these assignments above their standard work hours.
+- D. The following non-exempt employees will be paid as follows: - Sheriff's Office and Detention staff will be paid overtime at a rate of one and a half times their regular hourly rate for all hours exceeding 85.5 in a 14-day work period. - EMS operations staff and the Communication staff will be paid overtime at a rate of one and a half times their regular hourly rate for all hours worked exceeding forty hours in a work week. - Fire operations staff will be paid overtime at a rate of one and a half times their regular hourly rate for all hours exceeding 106 in a 14-day work period. - Non-exempt employees who work in emergency response activities or seasonal activities will be paid overtime at a rate of one and a half times their regular hourly rate for all hours worked exceeding forty hours in a work week. - E. A Department Head may request to have employees working on special assignments paid for hours worked on these assignments above their standard work hours.
 Pay for special assignments must be approved by the County Manager.
 Pay for special assignments will also be subject to the overtime rates as stated above, depending on the employee class. - F. Non-exempt law enforcement employees will be paid at a rate of one and a half times their hourly rate for all ATV duty regardless of other hours worked. - G. Employees wishing to use accrued compensatory time must make a written request to their immediate supervisor.
 Use of such time will be allowed within a reasonable period following the request as long as the use does not unduly disrupt the operations of the County.

-Section 314 Payroll Deductions
+Section 313 Payroll Deductions